ItzDabbzz/R6-API/README-VERCEL.md

 - Check that `UBI_EMAIL` and `UBI_PASSWORD` environment variables are set correctly
 - Verify Vercel KV is connected (or tokens won't persist across cold starts)
 - The API will auto-login on first request, but manual initialization is recommended

+**"Too many requests" / 429 Rate Limit Error:**
+- Ubisoft limits login attempts to ~3 per hour per account
+- **WAIT 30-60 minutes** before trying to refresh tokens again
+- This often happens if you:
+  - Made multiple deployments/tests in quick succession
+  - Auto-login triggered multiple times
+  - Manually called `/api/cron/refresh-auth` too frequently
+- **Solution**: Be patient and wait for the rate limit to reset
+- **Prevention**: Only initialize tokens once after deployment, then use daily cron

 **"JSON.parse" errors with Vercel KV:**
 - This has been fixed - Vercel KV handles JSON serialization automatically